 The Contrasts Tour does not include food, but luckily your itinerary ends in Brooklyn where you'll find the best pizza in New York.
 If you weren't planning to leave the city without trying the classic New York slice, this is the place to sample all the goodness of the Big Apple's Italian heritage.
 To give you some references, here are some restaurants where you can enjoy a well-deserved meal after a morning of sightseeing.

 Whatever they tell you, these are the top places in Brooklyn:

-- Vinnie's Pizzeria** - here you'll find the typical $1 New York slice in a place that doesn't want to impress anyone.
-The surprise is in the pizza and its taste, which you can enjoy to go, which is a good idea if you do the Contrasts Tour on the weekend so you don't have to find a table in a restaurant.
+- Vinnie's Pizzeria - here you'll find the typical $1 New York slice in a place that doesn't want to impress anyone.
+The surprise is in the pizza and its taste, which you can enjoy to go: a good idea if you do the Contrasts Tour on the weekend since it will save you the hassle of finding a table in a restaurant.

-- Totonno's Totonno's - a pizzeria famous throughout New York, whose signature dish is a simple but delicious margherita.
+- Totonno's - a pizzeria famous throughout New York, whose signature dish is a simple but delicious Margherita.
 Being so popular, you may have some difficulty finding a table, so I recommend this option if you do the Contrasts Tour during the week.